rollbar/rollbar.js/README.md

 above, the recommended way to use the constructor is to pass an object which represents the configuration options with the access token contained within.
-The old style was to always pass the access token as the first parameter, we permit this style for convenience when no other options are necessary to ease the migration path, but for new code one should really use an object as the only argument.
+The old style was to always pass the access token as the first parameter, we permit this style for convenience when no other options are necessary to ease the migration path, but for new code one should use an object as the only argument.

 Old: